wor3835/2171-swen-261-06-d-kotd/docs/DesignDoc.md

 ### Tier UI

 The UI tier allows the player to sign in, play games, make moves, and resign.
 GET routes handle getting the different pages (Home, SignIn, Game).
-POST routes allow the player to sign in, make moves and resign.
+POST routes allow the player to sign in, make moves, backup moves, and resign.

 ### Tier com.webcheckers.model